-When can my plan change the Essentials drug list?
+2. When can my plan change the Essentials drug list?
 If a change occurs, will I have to pay more to use a drug I had been using?

 Our Pharmacy and Therapeutics Committee reviews the Essentials drug list frequently throughout the year.
-It can decide to make a drug preferred or non-preferred at any point in the year.
 The committee may also add or remove a drug from the Essentials drug list during the year.
 These changes can happen if new drugs appear on the market or new medical studies or other clinical information warrant the change.